syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight%}
 {% endtabs %}

-The below screenshot shows the comparison between the two Group modes.
-GroupMode.Value on the left and GroupMode.Display on the right.
+Following screenshot shows the comparison between two Group modes.
+GroupMode.Value on the left and GroupMode.Display on the right:
 ![](SfDataGrid_images/GroupMode.png)

 ## Clearing or removing a group

-To clear grouping applied to SfDataGrid, remove the items from the `SfDataGrid.GroupColumnDescriptions` collection or clear the collection.
+To clear applied grouping, remove the items from the `SfDataGrid.GroupColumnDescriptions` collection or clear the collection.

 Refer to the following code snippets to remove grouping: